Envelopes of the Thurston metric on Teichm\"uller space: Introduction

 \subsubsection{A characterization of harmonic stretch lines using the stretch lamination.}

 As an application of the parametrization of out-envelopes, we obtain a new characterization of harmonic stretch lines.
-Recall that for any $X\in\T(S)$ and any geodesic lamination $\lambda$, a \emph{piecewise harmonic stretch line} (or \emph{piecewise harmonic stretch line defined by $(X, \lambda, \gamma)$}), which passes through $X$ and which maximally stretches exactly $\lambda$, is constructed by a surjective harmonic diffeomorphism from some (possibly disconnected) punctured surface to $X\backslash\lambda$ \cite[Theorem 1.7]{PanWolf2022} and hence by a measured lamination $\gamma$ complementary to $\lambda$ \cite[Theorem 1.13]{PanWolf2022} (see also Section \ref{subsec:theta:hs}).
+Recall that for any $X\in\T(S)$ and any geodesic lamination $\lambda$, a \emph{piecewise harmonic stretch line} (or a \emph{piecewise harmonic stretch line defined by $(X, \lambda, \gamma)$}), which passes through $X$ and which maximally stretches exactly $\lambda$, is constructed by taking a surjective harmonic diffeomorphism from some (possibly disconnected) punctured surface to $X\backslash\lambda$ \cite[Theorem 1.5]{PanWolf2022} and then extending the image across $\lambda$.
+The aforementioned harmonic diffeomorphism is determined by a measured lamination $\gamma$ complementary to $\lambda$ \cite[Theorem 1.13]{PanWolf2022} (see also Section \ref{subsec:theta:hs}).
 A {piecewise harmonic stretch line} is called a \emph{harmonic stretch line} if it is a limit of harmonic map rays in $\T(S)$.
 Harmonic stretch lines provide unique Thurston geodesics between points in \tec space.
 In \cite{PanWolf2022}, we gave a characterization of harmonic stretch lines in terms of energy difference of harmonic maps.
 Here we give a new characterization using straightened measured laminations. \begin{theorem}[Characterization of harmonic stretch lines] Let $X\in\T(S)$.
 Let $\lambda$ be a chain recurrent geodesic lamination and $\gamma$ a measured geodesic lamination on $X\backslash\lambda$.
 Then the piecewise harmonic stretch line defined by $(X,\lambda,\gamma)$ is a harmonic stretch line if and only if $\gamma\in\cone(\lambda)$. \end{theorem}

 This characterization then removes the apparent reliance of the definition of harmonic stretch lines upon a limiting process for maps.

 We provide, in an appendix, a characterization of straightened laminations.